 In addition to our Environmental Sustainability Action Plan (ESAP), Council has a range of supporting plans and strategies to ensure the sustainable future of Woollahra.

-The Woollahra Biodiversity Conservation Strategy is currently being finalised, following public exhibition in July/August 2015.
+The Woollahra Biodiversity Conservation Strategy was adopted in 2015.
 The Strategy contains a range of objectives and targets for biodiversity conservation in addition to those listed in our Environmental Sustainability Action Plan, and a list of prioritised actions for Council to implement.

 All plans and strategies undergo a process of public consultation to allow the community to have input into the way our extensive natural resources and spaces are managed.

 Sign up to our bi-monthly Our Environment e-newsletter to stay informed about environmental news and upcoming consultation opportunities.